2 mg in 1mL, 10 mg in 1mL and 50 mg in 1mL Injections

 underactive thyroid gland

-severe mental condition involving losing contact with reality or an inability to think clearly
+severe mental condition involving losing contact with reality or an inability to think

 an addiction or history of abuse of alcohol, opioids or other drugs.